downarowiczd/downarowiczd.github.io/_posts/2023-07-27-RestoreSalesTable.md

 ## Solution

-You could try to cancle the entries directly over AOT in the databrowser.
+You could try to cancel the entries directly over AOT in the databrowser.
 But I went with the approach to restore the header of the salesorder from **SalesTableDelete** without restoring the sales lines.
 And after that the user can manually cancel the sales order.

 ### AX2009 Job